eejai42/conceptual-model-completeness-conjecture-toe-meta-model/biology/README.md

   Affiliations: SSoT.me, EffortlessAPI.com

 ### Abstract
-This Biology extension of CMCC (Conceptual Model Completeness Conjecture) applies the same ACID-based, Turing-complete framework to model biological entities from genes and proteins up to complex organisms and ecosystems.
+This Biology extension of CMCC (Conceptual Model Completeness Conjecture) applies the same Snapshot-Consistent, Turing-complete framework to model biological entities from genes and proteins up to complex organisms and ecosystems.
 By leveraging aggregator-based logic and lookups, we encode metabolic pathways, regulatory networks, and evolutionary processes in a syntax-free, declarative manner, seamlessly connecting to underlying chemistry or physics data.

 ### Key Points
 - Encodes fundamental biological structures—genes, proteins, metabolic pathways—using aggregator formulas for function annotations, expression levels, and more.